 3D printing is one of the most promising technologies in recent inventions.
 It is called additive technology that involves adding layers and layers of raw material as the product is built.
 It is a whole new way of manufacturing customized products.
 Fused Deposition Modelling or FDM is the most commonly used 3D printing technology.
 It is used to manufacture high precision plastic components.
-We are a leading FDM 3D printing service company in India offering valued services to create customized prototypes and models.
+We are a leading plastic moulding company in India offering valued services to create customized prototypes and models.

 Cartesian and Delta are the two different types of printers used in FDM printing.
 The difference between the two is how the layers are added.
 The different advantages of 3D printing have created many opportunities and prospects for different industries to manufacture products in a cost-effective and timely manner.